European Association for Digital Humanities

 The European Association for Digital Humanities (EADH), formerly known as the Association for Literary and Linguistic Computing (ALLC), is a digital humanities organisation founded in London in 1973.
 Its purpose is to promote the advancement of education in the digital humanities through the development and use of computational methods in research and teaching in the Humanities and related disciplines, especially literary and linguistic computing.
 In 2005, the Association joined the Alliance of Digital Humanities Organizations (ADHO).

 History

-A precursor for the later following annual conferences of the association was a meeting on literary and linguistic computing organized by Roy Wisbey and Michael Farringdon at the University of Cambridge in March, 1970.
+A precursor to the association’s subsequent annual conferences was a meeting on literary and linguistic computing, organized by Roy Wisbey and Michael Farringdon at the University of Cambridge in March 1970.
 The year after the second conference in Edinburgh, Scotland, in 1972, the Association for Literary and Linguistic Computing was founded at a meeting at King's College, London (1973).
 Together with the Association for Computers and the Humanities (ACH) and the Association for Computational Linguistics (ACL), the Association for Literary and Linguistic Computing sponsored and organized the Text Encoding Initiative (TEI) in 1987.

 In December 2011 the Association's name was changed to the European Association for Digital Humanities, while keeping the allc.org domain name.
 The change to 'EADH' was made in 2013.